Grey suit, brown shoes - are they still a menswear match?

 And although there are fewer rules than there used to be where men’s suiting is concerned, it’s still important to make sure your palettes complement one another.

-Specifically, whether you should wear black or brown shoes is often the big decision to make.
+Specifically, whether you should wear black or brown suit shoes is often the big decision to make.

 In this guide, we’ll consider the combinations available and help you discover how to strike a winning combination, whether in the office, at a race day or at a wedding.